KimStebel/blog/resources/deploying-to-bluemix.md

-# Deploying a pedestal application to Bluemix
+# Deploying a Pedestal application to Bluemix

+Recently I've been dabbling in Clojure a bit and decided to use it to write my own blog (the one you're reading now!).
+I deployed it to Bluemix, and since neither Bluemix nor Pedestal have any useful documentation on how to deploy a Clojure/Pedestal app to Bluemix, I thought I'd write it up.
+Let's start!

 ## Create the pedestal app

+If you haven't already, create a Pedestal application with Leiningen:

 ```
 lein new pedestal-service the-next-big-server-side-thing